alexandrumot/codewars-katas/The Hashtag Generator/statement.md

 Examples

-" Hello there thanks for trying my Kata"  =>  "#HelloThereThanksForTryingMyKata" ""                                        =>  false
+"Hello there thanks for trying my Kata"  =>  "#HelloThereThanksForTryingMyKata" ""                                       =>  false